Apply for a Grant

 Priority Issues for WRF

-- Reduce the number of Arkansas families living below 200 percent of the federal poverty line.
+- Reduce the number of Arkansas families living below 200 percent of the federal poverty line

-- Increase educational attainment and economic mobility in select communities in Arkansas.
+- Increase educational attainment and economic mobility in select communities in Arkansas

-The ambitious MTN agenda requires WRF to focus on a few goals and, in collaboration with other public and private donors, devote resources strategically to a mix of research, advocacy, and direct service projects.
+The ambitious MTN agenda requires WRF to focus on a few goals and, in collaboration with other public and private donors, devote resources strategically to a mix of research, advocacy, and direct service initiatives.
 While we encourage new ideas, unsolicited proposals will be considered only if they are securely aligned with the strategies and goals of MTN.

 - WRF will focus its efforts on people and communities with the least wealth and opportunity.